YTakahashii/portmux/README.md

    }
    ```
 3. Start processes with `portmux start` (target a single process by name if needed).
-4. Check running status with `portmux ps`, and tail logs with `portmux logs <workspace> <process>`.
+4. Check running status with `portmux ps`, and tail logs with `portmux logs <group> <process>`.
-5. Stop with `portmux stop [workspace] [process]`, or restart with `portmux restart [workspace] [process]`.
+5. Stop with `portmux stop [group] [process]`, or restart with `portmux restart [group] [process]`.

 ## Command Reference

 - `portmux init [--force]`
   Interactive generation of `portmux.config.json`, plus appending the repository entry to `~/.config/portmux/config.json`.
 Use `--force` to overwrite existing entries.
-- `portmux start [workspace-name] [process-name]`
+- `portmux start [group-name] [process-name]`
-  Starts processes in the target workspace (auto-resolves when omitted).
+  Starts processes in the target group (auto-resolves when omitted).
 Handles port reservations and environment variable substitution; starts all configured processes if no process is specified.
-- `portmux restart [workspace-name] [process-name]`
+- `portmux restart [group-name] [process-name]`
-  Stops then restarts target processes, using the same workspace resolution rules as `start`.
+  Stops then restarts target processes, using the same group resolution rules as `start`.
-- `portmux stop [workspace-name] [process-name]`
+- `portmux stop [group-name] [process-name]`
   Stops processes.
-When the workspace is omitted, the running workspace is auto-selected; if multiple are running, an error prompts you to specify one.
+When the group is omitted, the running group is auto-selected; if multiple are running, an error prompts you to specify one.
 - `portmux ps`
-  Lists current process states including workspace key, process name, status, and PID.
+  Lists current process states including group key, process name, status, and PID.
 - `portmux select [--all]`
-  Lists selectable workspaces from the global config and runs `start` for the chosen entry. `--all` also shows non–Git worktree entries.
+  Lists selectable groups from the global config and runs `start` for the chosen entry. `--all` also shows non–Git worktree entries.
-- `portmux logs <workspace-name> <process-name> [-n <lines>] [--no-follow] [-t]`
+- `portmux logs <group-name> <process-name> [-n <lines>] [--no-follow] [-t]`
   Shows logs for a process.
 Default tail is 50 lines; `--no-follow` disables streaming; `-t` prefixes lines with timestamps.

 ## Configuration Reference